Why Rough Night Has People Up In Arms

 Advertisement

-The dehumanization doesn't just happen in the movies, Frances says.
-In fact, many sex workers are often excluded from the feminist movement's agenda entirely, because some people don't agree that it's a valid form of labor.
+The dehumanisation doesn't just happen in the movies, Frances says.
+In fact, many sex workers are often excluded from the feminist movement's agenda entirely, because some people don't agree that it's a valid form of labour.
 And oftentimes, when violence against sex workers does happen, sex workers can't always go to the police to report it.

 Honestly, since we haven't actually seen Rough Night, there is hope that the movie will end on a progressive note.
 "Maybe there is some brilliant redemptive plot twist where the stripper was actually a serial killer of other sex workers and these ladies were unknowingly doing the Lord's work," Frances says.